Pope's Worldwide Prayer Network: The 175th Anniversary

 On 28 June 2019, Pope Francis welcomed a delegation of his Worldwide Prayer Network to the Vatican on the 175th anniversary of the founding of the original Apostleship of Prayer.
 More than 6,000 delegates attended, along with another 7,500 members following on Facebook live.

 The Holy See announced on 3 December 2020 that the Pope had established the Worldwide Prayer Network Foundation as an entity with a juridical identity.

 The Eucharistic Youth Movement

-The Eucharistic Youth Movement (EYM) is the youth branch of the Pope's Worldwide Prayer Network.
-The EYM helps its members (aged seven to 18) to deepen their relationship with Jesus according to the Spiritual Exercises of Saint Ignatius.
+The PWPN includes a branch specifically dedicated to young people aged between seven and 18, known as the Eucharistic Youth Movement (EYM).
+The EYM helps its members to deepen their relationship with Jesus according to the Spiritual Exercises of Saint Ignatius.

-The origins of the EYM go back to 1914, when the International Eucharist Congress of Lourdes called for “a great Eucharistic league of the very young, who from childhood onwards would reawaken a general movement towards Holy Communion."
+The origins of the EYM go back to 1914, when the International Eucharist Congress of Lourdes called for “a great Eucharistic league of the very young, who from childhood onwards would reawaken a general movement towards Holy Communion".
 Beginning at that Eucharistic Congress, groups known as “Eucharistic leagues” or “Children’s Prayer Crusades” were formed.
 Some of these were connected to the Apostleship of Prayer.
-The Eucharistic Crusade (founded 1915) was originally part of the Bordeaux Crusade; now it is part of EYM.
+The Eucharistic Crusade is now part of EYM.